-In a Ross vs. T.J.Maxx smackdown, who comes out on top?
-Both are off-price retailers who offer killer deals.
-But how are they different?
+In a Ross vs. T.J.Maxx smackdown, who comes out on top based on price?
+Both stores are considered off-price retailers with killer deals.
+But how exactly are they different?
 How does Ross versus T.J.Maxx pricing stack up?
-How about when you look at Ross vs. T.J.Maxx vs. regular retailers?
-I’ve got answers to these questions and more, including what happened when I spotted a factory outlet second at one of these two stores!
+I’ve got answers to these questions and more, including what happened when I spotted a factory outlet second at one of these two stores, and how their prices compare to regular retailers.

-If you already know how Ross shopping works, and you already know the ways to save at T.J.Maxx, I promise you’ll find something here you didn’t already know.
+Even if you already know how Ross shopping works, and you know these ways to save at T.J.Maxx, I promise you’ll find out something new.

-T.J.Maxx and Ross offer low prices because they have multiple approaches to buying inventory.
-Aiming for 20% – 60% off, they buy stuff designers have overproduced or department stores have overbought.
-Sometimes they even buy inventory orders another retailer has canceled.
+T.J.Maxx and Ross both offer low prices because they use multiple techniques for buying their inventory.
+Aiming for 20% – 60% off, they buy stuff that designers have overproduced or items that department stores have overbought.
+Sometimes, they even buy inventory orders that another retailer has canceled for one reason or another.

 Overstock happens when bigger department stores, like Macy’s, buy merchandise under a “buyback clause,” meaning that if the merchandise doesn’t sell, the manufacturers must buy it back.
-Manufacturers often turn around and sell these items to off-price retailers like T.J.Maxx and Ross.
+Manufacturers often turn around and sell these items to off-price retailers like T.J.Maxx and Ross to avoid having to keep them on hand.

-Since buyers from T.J.Maxx and Ross are hunting every day, they aren’t limited to seasonal items, and inventory rotates more frequently than in a department store.
+Since buyers from T.J.Maxx and Ross are for hunting for deals every day, they aren’t limited to seasonal items, and inventory rotates more frequently than in a department store.

-Ross sells made-for-outlet merchandise that isn’t the “real” thing!
+2. Ross sells made-for-outlet merchandise that isn’t the “real” thing.

 When I ran across the cardigan in the picture above, the three squares on the brand tag gave it away.
 I knew it was a made-for-outlet item from a Banana Republic factory outlet.
-This means the items had never been in a full-line Banana Republic store.
-They were made with less-quality construction and fabric to be sold at a lower price point at the factory store.
+This means the items had never appeared in a full-line Banana Republic store.
+These types of items are made with less-quality construction and fabric to be sold at a lower price point at the factory store.

 No wonder the sweater was only $6.99!

-Yep, that piece you think is a Christian Siriano or Nicole Miller may be a design that T.J.Maxx bought in bulk and stuck that brand’s label on.
+So that piece you think is a Christian Siriano or Nicole Miller may actually be a design that T.J.Maxx bought in bulk and stuck that brand’s label on.

 How can you find out if it’s a knockoff?
 Flip the care labels over (the long white stack of tags usually sewn into the side of the garment at the bottom), and see if the very last one has “TJX Europe, Watford” printed on the back.
 If it does, it’s not the real thing.

-4. Should you buy jeans like Calvin Klein or Tommy Hilfiger at T.J.Maxx or Ross?
+4. Buy jeans like Calvin Klein or Tommy Hilfiger at Ross instead of T.J.Maxx.

 In the battle of Ross jeans vs. T.J.Maxx jeans, Ross wins if you’re hunting down brands like Calvin Klein or Tommy Hilfiger.
 Just don’t buy your jeans from a department store.
 That’s the moral of this story.
 And honestly, the T.J.Maxx jeans selection didn’t have much in the way of Calvin Klein and Tommy Hilfiger.
 They seem to favor brands like Democracy, Lucky Brand, and Kensie.
 If you love CK and Tommy, shop at Ross.